 The global COVID-19 toll now stands at 13,876,441, according to the WHO.
 The death count is at 593,087 people, with over 7,360 deaths recorded in the past 24 hours, the WHO dashboard shows.
 The Americas are leading with 7,306,371 cases.
 The WHO declared COVID-19 a pandemic on 11 March.

-The unknown type of viral pneumonia was first reported in Wuhan in early January and has since been confirmed by China and the World Health Organisation to be a new strain of the coronavirus, currently labeled as 2019-nCoV or Novel Coronavirus.
+The unknown type of viral pneumonia was first reported in Wuhan in late December and has since been confirmed by China and the World Health Organisation to be a new strain of the coronavirus, currently labeled as 2019-nCoV or Novel Coronavirus.
 The virus has also been detected in Hong Kong, Macau, Taiwan, Thailand, South Korea, Japan, and the United States.
 Over a dozen people have died and hundreds have been infected so far.